CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/INSTRUCTION.md

-Proj 5B WebGL Deferred Shader - Instructions
+Proj 5 WebGL Deferred Shader - Instructions
 ========================

-This is due at midnight on the midnight of **Sun Nov 6 2016**.
+This is due at midnight on the midnight of **Tue Nov 8 2016**.

 **Summary:** In this project, you'll be introduced to the basics of deferred shading and WebGL.
 You'll use GLSL and WebGL to implement a deferred shading